-Examinations are held three times a year in all Forms (except not in the summer term for Transition Year).
+Examinations are held two or three times a year, depending on the Form; generally Forms III, V and VI have exams at the end of each term.
 Invaluable practice is gained by having to perform under examination conditions.
 Not only that, the process of organising oneself and revising independently is a discipline that stands to the pupil as time goes on.
 All teachers provide guidance, supervision and feedback.

 The ‘mock’ examinations for those doing the public examinations (Junior Cycle and Leaving Certificate) are held in the Hilary Term (February/March).